Nutrition: Good Choice for Food Service Providers

 How the Program Works

 Good Choice is a collaboration among government health departments, distributors and their customers.
 Every six months, participating health departments review product inventories of participating distributors to identify healthier foods and beverages.
 Their reviews identify products that meet science-based limits for calories, fat, sugar and sodium, and minimum requirements for fiber.
-Distributors highlight healthier foods and beverages for their customers, which include food providers in hospitals, restaurants, senior centers and child care centers.
+Distributors highlight healthier foods and beverages for their customers, which include food providers in hospitals, restaurants, older adult centers and child care centers.

 Nutrition Criteria